inshiro/skate/README.md

 # Skate

-Seamless fragment navigation made easy.
-Skate is a fragment manager controller that allows you to easily navigate from one fragment to another, show, and hide fragments with all the already available methods in FragmentManager.
+Skate is a fragment manager controller that allows you to easily navigate from one fragment to another, show, hide, attach, and detach fragments.
+Seamless and simple.
+Just like it should be.
 Currently Skate only has support for Kotlin and AndroidX.
 - State retention
 - Doesn't use reflection.